Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/readme.md

 ### `.formatConfigJSON(coreScripts, enhancedScripts)`

 Returns a JSON formatted string representing the configuration for the bootstrap snippet.
-This must be inserted into a `<script>` element with an ID of `bootstrap-config`.
+This must be inserted into a `<script>` element with an ID of `anvil-bootstrap-config`.
 This method requires two arguments:

 1. `coreScripts`